10 Best Arthurian Romance Criticism Books

 Building a Balanced Collection

 You do not need every volume on this list.
 A practical Arthurian shelf might pair one broad companion with one reference guide and one focused study.
-For example, a general reader could combine the Cambridge Companion to the Arthurian Legend with the Oxford Guide for quick lookups, then add the casebook when ready to see how professional critics construct arguments.
-Graduate researchers might reverse the emphasis, relying on the De Gruyter Handbook and the Malory companion while using the short introduction to recommend accessible background to students.
+A general reader, for example, could combine a Cambridge Companion with the Oxford Guide for quick lookups and then add a casebook when ready to see how professional critics construct arguments.
+Graduate researchers might reverse the emphasis, relying on a De Gruyter Handbook and the Malory companion while using a short introduction to recommend accessible background to students.

 Final Recommendation